The Ultimate Guide to Recruiters in Tokyo

 What if I reject the offer from a client?
 Can I reconsider or apply again in the near future?

 It may depend from company to company, but the short answer is no.

 For example, if you were to reject Company A only to come back to them two weeks later and ask them to reconsider, this would be frowned upon highly and you may not be given a second chance to renegotiate.
 Think of it from the perspective of your future boss or team members; Would they want to work with you once you initially rejected them?

 Second, if you rejected a company to join a different one and things didn't work out, this would most likely be considered a red flag that you had difficulty adapting to an unfamiliar environment.
 You may find the first company unwilling to consider making you an offer when you reapply.

-I hope this article can help you as a guide to navigate your job hunting activities and how you can build stronger relationships with recruiters in Tokyo for short- and long-term relationships.
+I hope this article can help you as a guide to navigate your job hunting activities and how you can build stronger relationship with Recruiters in Tokyo for short- and long-term relationships.